yashkemkar/devnotes/Notes/javascript.md

 High-level languages would be the languages that are interacted with significantly by humans and allow for a variety of human interactions.
 There are a huge number of variables when it comes to human interaction and design so the instructions can be complex and specific, but the language is read by humans so it is easily understandable and close to english.
 We can get the general gist of it when we look at it.

+## General notes

+### How to write your JavaScript code well
+Break down your code into its different functionalities, then invoke them in an order that makes sense, and when it is necessary.
+This will keep your code very clean and effective.

 ## Terminal/Console
 The terminal or the console is where we go to run our javascript files.
 You can go into the terminal and type in as below:
 ```